nardyjh/food-hygiene-ratings/README.md

 Internet connection for package installations.

 # Conclusion
-This project provides a comprehensive analysis of food hygiene ratings data, offering valuable insights for decision-making by "Eat, Safe, Love."
+This project provides a comprehensive analysis of food hygiene ratings data, offering valuable insights for decision-making by "Eat Safe, Love."
 The organized structure allows for easy reproduction and extension of the analysis.
 Further improvements and contributions are welcome.

 # Author & Acknowledgements
 Jorge Nardy